-Digitization of the imaging diagnostics in pathology has the potential to increase both efficiency and quality of care.
-In order to realize this potential, cross-disciplinary research efforts are needed that can combine clinical expertise with knowledge in artificial intelligence and human-computer interaction.
+Diagnostic pathology is of crucial importance for health care, especially cancer care.
+Pathologists analyze tissue, histology, and cell samples, cytology, from the patient.
+This knowledge is used to find the correct diagnosis and therapy.
+Digitization of the pathology images, whole-slide imaging, provides a possibility to increase both efficiency and quality of the diagnostic work.
+In order to fulfill this potential, cross-disciplinary research efforts are needed that can combine clinical expertise with knowledge in artificial intelligence (AI) and human-computer interaction.

 Ground Truth for AI Models

 The CMIV research agenda in digital pathology tackles several image analysis challenges.
-An important groundwork is to create systematically annotated collections of imaging data to be used as ground truth for training of artificial intelligence models.
-The project has developed four large, systematically annotated data collections that are shared through the AIDA Data hub, in total about 800 GB of image data with 25,000 annotations.
+An important groundwork is to create systematically annotated collections of imaging data to be used as ground truth for training of AI models.
+CMIV has developed several large data collections, large also with international standards, that are shared for research purposes through the AIDA Data hub.